Staying Healthy in College

 What to Bring to Stay Healthy in College

 • Know your health insurance.
 Have the information accessible.
-Know where your insurance covers locally.
+Know what services your insurance covers locally.

-• A small first aid kit can come in handy.
+• Having a small first aid kit can come in handy.

 • Bring and use a water bottle to stay hydrated throughout the day.